 With auto-dnssec allow, named can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
-It will do so only when it receives an rndc sign <zonename>.
+It does so only when it receives an rndc sign <zonename>.

-auto-dnssec maintain includes the above functionality, but will also automatically adjust the zone's DNSKEY records on schedule according to the keys' timing metadata.
-(See dnsseckeygen(8) and dnssec-settime(8) for more information.)
+auto-dnssec maintain includes the above functionality, but also automatically adjusts the zone's DNSKEY records on a schedule according to the keys' timing metadata.
+(See dnssec-keygen(8) and dnssec-settime(8) for more information.)

-named will periodically search the key directory for keys matching the zone, and if the keys' metadata indicates that any change should be made the zone, such as adding, removing, or revoking a key, then that action will be carried out.
-By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with the dnssec-loadkeys-interval, up to a maximum of 24 hours.
+named periodically searches the key directory for keys matching the zone; if the keys' metadata indicates that any change should be made to the zone - such as adding, removing, or revoking a key - then that action is carried out.
+By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with dnssec-loadkeys-interval, up to a maximum of 24 hours.
 The rndc loadkeys forces named to check for key updates immediately.

-If keys are present in the key directory the first time the zone is loaded, the zone will be signed immediately, without waiting for an rndc sign or rndc loadkeys command.
-(Those commands can still be used when there are unscheduled key changes, however.)
+If keys are present in the key directory the first time the zone is loaded, the zone is signed immediately, without waiting for an rndc sign or rndc loadkeys command.
+Those commands can still be used when there are unscheduled key changes.

 When new keys are added to a zone, the TTL is set to match that of any existing DNSKEY RRset.
-If there is no existing DNSKEY RRset, then the TTL will be set to the TTL specified when the key was created (using the dnssec-keygen -L option), if any, or to the SOA TTL.
+If there is no existing DNSKEY RRset, the TTL is set to the TTL specified when the key was created (using the dnssec-keygen -L option), if any, or to the SOA TTL.

-If you wish the zone to be signed using NSEC3 instead of NSEC, submit an NSEC3PARAM record via dynamic update prior to the scheduled publication and activation of the keys.
-If you wish the NSEC3 chain to have the OPTOUT bit set, set it in the flags field of the NSEC3PARAM record.
-The NSEC3PARAM record will not appear in the zone immediately, but it will be stored for later reference.
-When the zone is signed and the NSEC3 chain is completed, the NSEC3PARAM record will appear in the zone.
+To sign the zone using NSEC3 instead of NSEC, submit an NSEC3PARAM record via dynamic update prior to the scheduled publication and activation of the keys.
+The OPTOUT bit for the NSEC3 chain can be set in the flags field of the NSEC3PARAM record.
+The NSEC3PARAM record does not appear in the zone immediately, but it is stored for later reference.
+When the zone is signed and the NSEC3 chain is completed, the NSEC3PARAM record appears in the zone.

 Using the auto-dnssec option requires the zone to be configured to allow dynamic updates, by adding an allow-update or update-policy statement to the zone configuration.
-If this has not been done, the configuration will fail.
+If this has not been done, the configuration fails.